 The philosophy underpinning the Early Years Foundation Stage is that play is vital.

 The environment created at Little Crackers Nursery enables children to play and learn whilst having fun with adults who understand and care about them.

 The Early Years Foundation Stage is organised into seven broad areas of learning:

-Our children also benefit from trying new activities at an early age including music, PE and French lessons, all taught by specialist teachers.
+Our children also benefit from trying new activities at an early age including Music, Drama, PE and Games, Forest School and French lessons, all taught by specialist teachers.

 Key workers and assessment of children's progress

-This key worker will pull together the staff observations and photos and put them into your child’s ‘Learning Journey’, which you can see at any time.
+This key worker will pull together the staff observations and photos and you will receive regular electronic photographic updates of your child's progress and experiences.